belteshazzer/TheBookClub/README.md

 # 📚 TheBookClub

-**TheBookClub** is a feature-rich **ASP.NET Core Web API** project designed to manage E-Book operations, user interactions, and real-time notifications.
-This project demonstrates advanced concepts in ASP.NET Core, including **role-based authorization**, **real-time communication using SignalR**, and a **robust notification system**.
+**TheBookClub** TheBookClub is an **ASP.NET Core Web API** designed to manage book-related operations, user interactions, and real-time notifications.
+It features **user authentication and authorization** with role-based access control, **two-factor authentication (2FA)** for enhanced security, and **JWT-based authentication** for secure API access.
+The application supports CRUD operations for books, authors, genres, and reviews, along with **file uploads** for book-related content.

+Key features include **real-time notifications** using SignalR, allowing users to receive updates on new books or events, and **soft delete functionality** for preserving data integrity.
+The API also provides endpoints for managing bookmarks, personalized recommendations, and administrative tools for managing roles and users.
+Designed with scalability and security in mind, TheBookClub is a robust backend solution for book management systems..

 ---